albertvila/dotfiles/README.md

 ### Google drive
 - If the Strikethrough shortcut does not work, review if it's used by a Chrome extension using `chrome://extensions/shortcuts`

-### Chrome DarkReader extension
-- In order to fix an issue with Google Sheets when typing on Dark Mode, just change the settings to Filter+ under DarkReader --> More --> Filter+, then select Only for docs.google.com site.
-- For the rest of the sites try using the Dynamic filter if the highlighted text on Chrome is not visible

 ### Tampermonkey for Chrome
 - Open the extension settings, export to a file and then import to the new computer